 During the 2020/21 academic year, it is very likely that for new and continuing students, much of your module teaching will still be online in Semester 1 until Government restrictions on social distancing are lifted.
 Large lectures will be online and we will bring students on campus in small groups as it is safe to do so.
 Your course tutors will be working over the summer to further enhance your online teaching.
 They will be finding imaginative ways to deliver lectures, workshops and seminars online.
 You will also have regular interaction with your lecturers and tutors in discussions online.
 We are all working with them to bring all students back on campus when Government guidance allows.

 - check Blackboard for details of online teaching arrangements for your course

-- check our new Online learning page for general guidance on continuing your studies online
+- check our Online learning page for general guidance on following your studies online

 - check our Exam FAQs page for details on exams and assessments

-- keep an eye out for the University's Coronavirus Update emails to students
+- keep an eye out for our emails to students

-Alternative arrangements will be made for assessments and exams where online arrangements are not possible.
-Further details will be communicated by course leaders or module leaders.
+Alternative arrangements have been made for assessments and exams where online arrangements are not possible.
+Further details are available from course leaders or module leaders.

 If you teach on a University course, please consult your course leader for guidance.

 How is the University managing its response to Coronavirus?

 The health and wellbeing of our community is our top priority.

 We have established a task force – the Being Safe, Feeling Safe team – to lead on our planning and make preparations for the year ahead.
 The first priority for the team, in all our planning for our eventual reopening of buildings, is to ensure your wellbeing, health and safety.
 Our decisions are informed by guidance issued by:

 Health actions for students, colleagues, contractors and visitors